trivett/dev-environment-setup/README.md

 #Setting up a good development environment on a Mac

+## Important: If you are doing this with El Capitain, you need another step:
+* Restart your laptop and hold cmd+r
+* Go to Utilities > Terminal
+* Execute `csrutil disble`
+* Now you can go into hardhat mode on your computer.
+Without this, anything relating to `root` will be impossible.

 ###Install OSX Yosemite
 * Pop in your bootable OSX Yosemite USB stick.